top of page

 • Administrators: Documentation discrepancies can be magnified into allegations of negligence, especially for nurses who've had disagreements with superiors

-Nurses in high-stress environments like emergency rooms and critical care units face particular vulnerability to accusations related to charting errors.
+Nurses in high-stress environments like emergency rooms and critical care units, or in home health, where families become disgruntled, face particular vulnerability to accusations of charting errors.
 Additionally, male and female nurses performing invasive procedures are at risk of false allegations of sexual misconduct, particularly devastating to one's career.

 Take Immediate Action to Defend Your License